-Pokémon is a multi-media franchise spawned from a role-playing video game series produced by Nintendo beginning in 1996.
-The title is a portmanteau formed by combining the Japanese words “Poketto Monsutā” (ポケットモンスター), “Pocket Monsters” in English.
+Pokémon is a media franchise spawned from a role-playing video game series developed by Game Freak and published by Nintendo beginning in 1996.
+The title is a portmanteau formed by combining the Japanese words "Poketto Monsutā" (ポケットモンスター), "Pocket Monsters" in English.
 The games and other media surrounding it revolve around the capturing different types of these creatures, the titular Pokémon, and using them in battle.
 Outside of the original games, Pokémon has been used in anime, manga, trading cards, toys, films and books among other things.
 Online, Pokémon has a large fan community, spawning fan art, fiction and memetic content.

 The Pokémon franchise began with a video game created by designer Satoshi Tajiri, who was inspired by his childhood insect collecting hobby.
 The first Pokémon video games were released on February 27th, 1996 in Japan for the Nintendo Gameboy titled Pocket Monsters Red and Pocket Monsters Green.
-The game proved to be radically popular and a third Japanese edition known as, Blue Version, was released on October 15th, 1996.
-The three games were repackaged and translated for international release as Red and Blue, reaching the United States on September 30th, 1998.
-Pokémon Yellow was later developed specifically for the Game Boy Color the next year, in order to take advantage of the handheld’s improved graphics to make the game appear closer to the anime.
+The game proved to be radically popular, and a third Japanese edition known as Blue Version was released on October 15th, 1996.
+Blue Version was repackaged and translated for international release as Red and Blue, reaching the United States on September 30th, 1998.
+Pokémon Yellow was later developed specifically for the Game Boy Color the next year, in order to take advantage of the handheld's improved graphics to make the game appear closer to the anime.

-Outside of hand-held games, Pokémon has appeared in console games for Nintendo 64, GameCube and the Wii.
-There also have been several spin-off games from the standard RPG including turn-based navigation game Pokémon Mystery Dungeon and action RPG Pokémon Ranger.
-As of September 2012, there have been five generations of Pokémon released for various Nintendo handheld platforms over a series of ten sets of games, with an eleventh set due to come out in North America and Europe in late 2012.
+Outside of hand-held games, Pokémon has appeared in console games for Nintendo 64, GameCube, Wii and Wii U. There also have been several spin-off games from the standard RPG, including turn-based navigation game Pokémon Mystery Dungeon and action RPG Pokémon Ranger.
+As of November 2016, there have been seven generations of Pokémon released for various Nintendo platforms.

-As of September 2012, there are 649 species that have been included in various Pokémon related media.
+As of November 2016, there are 802 known species of Pokémon.
 Probably the most well known of these is Pikachu, an Electric type creature drawn to look like a mouse, who is regarded as the mascot of the franchise.

 Official Pokémon online presence is limited.
 Their official Twitter page has over 30,000 followers as of January 2013.
 While the official Facebook fan page for the franchise only has 1.5 million likes, a static interest page for the Pokémon anime has over 3 million.

 Due to its wide fanbase, Pokémon has numerous fansites dedicated to it.
-Some of the most popular include Serebii, a news, information and forum site, Smogon University, with articles and calculators on how to improve one’s competitive battling skills, Bulbapedia, a wiki-style information site with more than 21,900 articles, Marriland, which hosts news and guides, PokéBeach, which also contains information specifically for the Pokémon trading card game, and a dedicated image board on 4chan, /vp/.
+Some of the most popular include Serebii, a news, information and forum site; Smogon University, with articles and calculators on how to improve one's competitive battling skills; Bulbapedia, a wiki-style information site with more than 21,900 articles; Marriland, which hosts news and guides; PokéBeach, which contains information specifically for the Pokémon trading card game, and is known to leak information about upcoming games; and a dedicated image board on 4chan, /vp/.

 Pokémon also has a variety of shippers, people who favor relationships between certain characters, within it.
 One of the first Pokémon ships created was between the characters Jessie and James (shown below, left), which became known as Rocketshipping.
 This term was coined on the Team Rocket Headquarters forum as early as 2007.
 Later, the theorized relationship between main characters Ash and Misty (shown below, right) was given the name Pokéshipping.
 Bulbagarden keeps a list of coined terms for hundreds of ships within the franchise, between people, Pokémon or both.